deadb0d4/deadb0d4.github.io/_posts/2022-06-06-cxx-coros-are-great.markdown

 > The solution is that each coroutine has its own stack and control-block (fcontext_t from Boost.Context).
 Before the coroutine gets suspended, the non-volatile registers (including stack and instruction/program pointer) of the currently active coroutine are stored in the coroutine's control-block.
 The registers of the newly activated coroutine must be restored from its associated control-block before it is resumed.
 >

-Since such coroutines have their own stack space, the word 'stackful' is used.
+Since such coroutines have their own stack space, the word 'stackful' applies.

 The benchmark for this solution gives a good upper bound for any coroutine-based solution.
 ```